-You may find reds and big trout concentrated in potholes of Sarasota Bay in January.
+You may find reds and big trout concentrated in potholes in January.
 Action with trout, blues, Spanish mackerel, pompano and more on deep grass flats can be good depending on conditions.
-There should also be good catch and release snook action in rivers, creeks, and canals this month, although fishing docks for snook and other species is also a good option.
+There should also be good catch and release snook action in rivers, creeks and canals this month, although fishing docks for snook and other species is also a good option.
 It may be worth checking the coastal gulf for tripletail, cobia, false albacore (little tunny) and more when it’s warm.

-Snook and reds remain closed on the west coast of Florida.
-The Florida FWC has enacted a temporary modification of regulations for reds and snook, in the areas affected by the recent red tide.
-The area extends from Pasco County, south to the south bank of Gordon Pass in Collier County.
-Reds and snook are catch and release only in that zone until May 10, 2019.
-Full details including exact boundaries can be found by clicking here.
+Snook, reds and spotted seatrout are closed to harvest on the west coast of Florida.
+The Florida FWC has enacted a temporary modification of regulations for reds and snook, in the areas affected by last year’s red tide.
+The area extends from Pasco County, south to Gordon Pass in Collier County.
+Reds, snook and spotted seatrout (of any size) are catch and release only in that zone until May 31, 2020.
+Full details including exact boundaries can be found by CLICKING HERE.
+Since these species are now closed, use tackle heavy enough to catch and release them quickly.

 You should also find snook in rivers, creeks and canals this month.
 Fish deeper water in outside bends to locate snook where you may catch them with CAL jigs and shad tails or jerk worms, DOA Baitbusters or diving/suspending plugs.
 You may also find reds, juvenile tarpon and even largemouth bass in the same areas depending on salinity.